davoodmood/ai-orchestrator/README.md

 -   **Unified API**: A single, simple `generate()` method to access any supported AI model.
 -   **Multi-Provider Support**: Out-of-the-box support for major providers, easily extensible for others.
+-   **Asynchronous Job Polling**: Built-in support for long-running tasks like image generation via a getJobResult() method.
 -   **Dynamic Routing Strategies**:
     -   `cost`: (Default) Prioritizes the cheapest model.
     -   `latency`: Prioritizes the fastest model.
     -   `quality`: Prioritizes the highest-quality model.
 -   **Resilient Fallbacks**: Automatically retries with the next-best provider if a request fails.

+-   **Custom Provider Support**: Easily integrate with your own local or self-hosted models, complete with a cached health-checking mechanism.
 -   **Extensible & Configurable**: Define your own providers, models, and API keys without touching the source code.
 -   **Bring Your Own Logger**: Integrates with your application's existing logger (e.g., Pino, Winston).